yuru7/FormatLink-custom/README.md

 To format the link of the active tab instantly to use in Markdown, reST, HTML, Text, Textile or other formats.

 ## How to use
-You can use keyboard shortcuts, context menus, or the toolbar button of Format Link extension to copy a link in the specified format.
+You can use keyboard shortcuts, context menus, or the toolbar button of Format Link Custom to copy a link in the specified format.
 Before doing that, you can optionally select some text which may or may not contain a link.